nextgis/docs_ng/source/docs_geoserv_prem/source/intro.rst

 * Services
 * Settings

 In `Services <https://docs.nextgis.com/docs_geoserv_prem/source/services.html>`_ you can find all services added to the app (basemaps etc) and add new ones.
-Services can be devided into groups (managed by the Administrator in Settings -> Service groups).
+Services can be divided into groups (managed by the Administrator in Settings -> Service groups).

 `Settings <https://docs.nextgis.ru/docs_geoserv_prem/source/settings.html>`_ - here users manage their profile, other users, user groups, map settings and logs.